 If you are using Courier as part of a WinZip Enterprise license, the services that are available to users is completely within the control of the software administrator and email attachment security can be maintained through the use of encryption and password policies.

 In each active email message have many configuration options.
 You can always turn a feature on or off in a message and/or configure how that feature is going to work.
 By default, Courier will zip the files you attach.
 If you attach just one file, referred to as single files, they will be zipped if not listed in the exclusions (archive files and some others that will not compress well).
 Additionally, if the Zip file that Courier builds is 5 MB or larger in size, you will be asked to select a cloud service to which you will then have to login.
 Courier will upload the Zip file to your selected cloud service and insert a link to the Zip file for the receiver to download the Zip file.

-The six features on the right side of the WinZip Courier section all affect automatic zipping of attachments.
+The five features on the right side of the WinZip Courier section all affect the options that otherwise run automatically.
 The Zip Attachments button is highlighted (or "lit up") showing that this feature is turned on.
 You have the option to:

 By default, all conversions are off.
 If you would like to change your compression setting (.zip or .zipx) and/or change any of the conversion settings, you can click the Courier tab in your message to do so.
 Any changes you configure while you are in a message will only affect that message.
 They will not configure Courier to use those settings by default.

 |Note: With WinZip Courier 6.5 or later, if you attach just one file and you have Zip Attachments turned off, you can choose one or more applicable conversions and your file will be converted without zipping it.|

 The three features on the left side of the WinZip Courier section are: